View Source Plug.Conn (Plug v1.16.1)

 A minimal approach would be to store only a user's id in the session, then use that during the request cycle to look up other information (in a database or elsewhere).

-A typical use case would be for an authentication plug to look up a user by id and keep the state of the user's credentials by storing them in assigns.
-Other plugs will then also have access through the assigns storage.
-This is an important point because the session data disappears on the next request.
+A typical use case would be for an authentication plug to look up a user by id and keep the user information stored in assigns.
+Other plugs will then also have access to it via assigns.
+This is an important point because the assign data disappears on the next request.

 To summarize: assigns is for storing data to be accessed during the current request, and the session is for storing data to be accessed in subsequent requests.